Tenancy application process and fees

 If both parties do not agree to enter into a tenancy, then the holding deposit must be repaid within seven days of the deadline for agreement, whether that is 15 days from receipt, or another date as agreed in writing.

 The first month’s rent and the deposit must be paid at the same time as the tenancy agreement is signed.
-Keys will not be released until the later of:
+Keys will not be released until:

 - all funds, including the deposit, having cleared; or

 Rental payment is still due for any part of the tenancy when the keys are withheld due to late clearing of the first month’s rent, deposit or both.